 Would you like fries with that?

 Enhance your whole site and older posts by providing new information to your old posts by adding upgrades or opt-ins.
 Think about how much additional revenue McDonald’s generates every year by always asking ‘would you like fries with that’ – if you’re serious about your business you need to be leveraging everybody who lands on your site.
 Have multiple opt-ins for different topics to help build your list.

-I offered a FREE Goal Setting PFD in my ‘6 tips to owning that 2018 hustle’ and I also offer an exclusive tip based newsletter for my subscribers who opt-in (I think you should join us if you don’t already!) – I’ll send you an awesome FREEBIE too when you subscribe.
+I offered a FREE Goal Setting PFD in my ‘6 tips to owning the hustle’ and I also offer an exclusive tip based newsletter for my subscribers who opt-in (I think you should join us if you don’t already!) – I’ll send you an awesome FREEBIE too when you subscribe.